crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 ### 3.6 Binding Scope Upgrade Plan

-We are expanding bindings so a node can point at any other node‚Äôs `parameters.*` / `results.*`, including nodes housed inside inline subgraphs or external workflows owned by the same user.
+We are expanding bindings so a node can point at any other node°Øs `parameters.*` / `results.*`, including nodes housed inside inline subgraphs or external workflows owned by the same user.
 The upgrade introduces explicit prefixes plus supporting metadata so resolution remains deterministic.

 - **Prefix grammar**:
-  - `@subgraphAlias(.childAlias)*(.nodeId)?` ‚Äî hop into a localized subgraph declared in the current definition (imported workflows must be owned by the same tenant before localization).
+  - `@subgraphAlias(.childAlias)*(.nodeId)?` °™ hop into a localized subgraph declared in the current definition (imported workflows must be owned by the same tenant before localization).
 Example: `@welcomeJourney.stage2.#notifyCustomer.results.status`.
-  - `#nodeId` ‚Äî target another node within the current workflow scope before falling back to the JSON pointer root.
+  - `#nodeId` °™ target another node within the current workflow scope before falling back to the JSON pointer root.
 Example: `#reader.parameters.tokenDelayMs`.
   - If no prefix is present, bindings stay local (legacy behaviour) and continue to resolve against the current node.
   - After the prefix, JSON pointer semantics still apply (`/parameters/message`, `/results/summary`), so existing tooling continues to parse the paths.